Radosław Sikorski: Campaign for EU HRUFASP

-On 1 August 2014, Sikorski was nominated for the post of HRUFASP.
+On 1 August 2014, Sikorski was nominated for the post of High Representative of the Union for Foreign Affairs and Security Policy (HRUFASP).
 Sikorski had been a strong supporter of sanctions against Russia, in contrast to his top opponent for the position, Federica Mogherini.

 On 3 August, Sikorski told CNN's Fareed Zakaria that the Malaysia Airlines Flight 17 crash had helped bring European leaders together against Russia.
-He noted the sanctions will cause economic "losses all around", especially for Poland, but declared that Europe cannot "stand idly by when Russia annexes, for the first time since the Second World War, a neighbour's province.
-And now supplying sophisticated weaponry to the separatists.
-"He called for more NATO troops in Poland and prepositioning of its equipment, as well as standing defence plans and bigger response forces.
+He noted the sanctions will cause economic "losses all around", especially for Poland, but declared that Europe cannot "stand silently by when Russia annexes, for the first time since the Second World War, a neighbour's province.
+And now supplying sophisticated weaponry to the separatists."
+He called for more NATO troops in Poland and prepositioning of its equipment, as well as standing defence plans and bigger response forces.
 On 30 August, Polish Prime Minister Donald Tusk was appointed President of the European Council and Mogherini prevailed over Sikorski.

 When later questioned, Sikorski called it "undoubtedly the prime minister's personal success but equally a success of Poland.
 We take this decision as both a signal of appreciation of the policies Poland has pursued over ten years of its EU membership and a sign that the distinctions between 'old' and 'new' member states are rapidly crumbling.
 On the 10th anniversary of Poland's accession to the EU, a Pole will lead the institution which sets the priorities of Europe."
 One such priority, according to Sikorski, is "a well-interconnected network of energy infrastructure and more efficient security of supply mechanisms."
 He backed Tusk's proposed pan-European "Energy Union" plan.

 In September 2015, after leaving the Foreign Ministry, Sikorski again visited Kyiv, arguing that if Russia moves further into Ukraine, the West should provide Ukraine with defensive weapons.

 Marshal of the Sejm (2014–2015)

 On 24 September 2014, Sikorski was elected Marshal of the Sejm.
 As Marshal, Sikorski introduced a series of reforms: new standards for parliamentary travel, streamlined voting procedures and a new visual standard for parliamentary documents.
 He also authorized the construction of a new building for Parliamentary Committees.

-On 10 June 2015 Sikorski announced his resignation from the post in the wake of an illegal wiretaps scandal.
+On 10 June 2015, Sikorski announced his resignation from the post in the wake of an illegal wiretaps scandal.
 Despite being the victim of illegal action by others, Sikorski explained that he did not want to damage Civic Platform's chances of success in the forthcoming election – "I made this decision for the sake of the Civic Platform, the only party that can maintain Poland's high position in the world".

-On 23 June 2015 Sikorski officially resigned.
-He decided not to run again for parliament.